pedorich-n/PaidyTest/README.md

 ```

 ## Possible improvements
-- More tests, integration tests
+- More tests (current coverage is ≈84%), integration tests
 - Better logging, metrics
 - Maybe rework the `LiveCachedRatesBoard`, I don't have that much experience with the FS2 streams, maybe it's bad practice to run multiple streams concurrently, started in Main.